 Active Directory is an example of an external user store.
 Tableau Server is optimized to interface with Active Directory.
 For example, when you install Tableau Server on an Active Directory domain-joined computer using the Configure Initial Node Settings, Setup will detect and configure most Active Directory settings.
 If, on the other hand, you are using TSM CLI to install Tableau Server, you must specify all the Active Directory settings.
 In this case, be sure to use the LDAP - Active Directory template to configure identity store.

 If you are installing into Active Directory, we recommend that you review User Management in Deployments with External Identity Stores before you deploy.

 For all other external stores, Tableau Server supports LDAP as a generic way to communicate the identity store.
 For example, OpenLDAP is one of several LDAP server implementations with a flexible schema.
 Tableau Server can be configured to query the OpenLDAP server.
 To do so, the directory administrator must provide information about the schema.
 During setup, you must use Configure Initial Node Settings to configure a connection to other LDAP directories.

 Clients that wish to query a user store using LDAP must authenticate and establish a session.
 This is done by binding.
 There are multiple ways to bind.
 Simple binding is authenticating with a username and password.
 For organizations that connect to Tableau Server with simple bind, we recommend configuring an SSL encrypted connection, otherwise the credentials are sent over the wire in plaintext.
 Another type of binding Tableau Server supports is GSSAPI binding.
 GSSAPI uses Kerberos to authenticate.
 In Tableau Server’s case, Tableau Server is the client and the external user store is the LDAP server.

-We recommend binding to LDAP directory with GSSAPI.
-To bind with GSSAPI you will need a keytab file specifically for the Tableau Server service.
+We recommend binding to LDAP directory with GSSAPI using a keytab file to authenticate to the LDAP server.
+You will need a keytab file specifically for the Tableau Server service.
+We also recommend encrypting the channel with the LDAP server using SSL/TLS.
+See see Configure Encrypted Channel to LDAP External Identity Store.